mustafaserttr/PhpOscar/README.md

 # PhpOscar
-Php Api for uploading XML to WMO OSCAR
+Php Code for uploading XML to WMO OSCAR
 This PHP code can use as example for uploading their own XML to OSCAR Surface portal.
 This upload example runs on Windows 10 Professional but can be adopt to Linux environment.